 Management rights is a common part of community title development in Queensland, and it is a highly effective form of property management.
 While not as common in other states of Australia, it is also available as a service for bodies corporate in those states.

-Management Rights provides for economic synergies by combining in 1 on-site service providers various services which are required by bodies corporate in order to run effectively.
+Management Rights provides for economic synergies by combining the various service providers which are required by bodies corporate in order to run effectively.
 Often management rights businesses are owner operated, and this can also provide economic and operational efficiencies.
 A key part of the efficiencies revolves around an on-site presence, at least during normal office hours.
 Additionally, often the provider of the services will be living on site with an office attached to the residence.
 This facilitates in a cost-effective way services outside of standard business hours.

 The entity that provides on-site management and caretaking services is known as the Caretaking Contractor.
 This entity may also be referred to as the Resident Unit Manager (RUM), the on-site manager or the building manager.
 Duties for a Caretaking Contractor will vary between schemes and they are provided for in the agreement with the body corporate.
 The duties often comprise the following: